hanzoai/backendPB/README.md

 go test ./...
 ```

-Check also the [Testing guide](http://pocketbase.io/docs/testing) to learn how to write your own custom application tests.
+Check also the [Testing guide](http://hanzo.ai/docs/testing) to learn how to write your own custom application tests.

 ## Security

-If you discover a security vulnerability within PocketBase, please send an e-mail to **support at pocketbase.io**.
+If you discover a security vulnerability within PocketBase, please send an e-mail to **support at hanzo.ai**.

 All reports will be promptly addressed and you'll be credited in the fix release notes.